Israeli settlers shoot, wound 2 Palestinians in West Bank

 “This kind of event we are now seeing here every few weeks," said Douglas, describing the settler violence as an attempt to push villagers off their land.

-The United Nations recorded over 630 settler attacks against Palestinians in the West Bank last year, up from 496 in 2021.
+The United Nations recorded over 820 settler attacks against Palestinians in the West Bank last year, up from 496 in 2021.
 That includes property damage as well as physical assaults.
+The UN's humanitarian office said it was the highest number it had recorded since 2006.

 Israel captured the West Bank, along with east Jerusalem and the Gaza Strip, in the 1967 Mideast war.
 Palestinians seek those lands for a hoped-for independent state.
 At least 700,000 Israeli settlers now live in dozens of settlements that spread across the West Bank and are protected by the Israeli military.